bufbuild/protobuf-es/docs/src/content/docs/examples/any-registry.md

 title: Any with registries
 ---

-This recipe expands the `Any` and registry APIs from [Well-known types](/well-known-types/#googleprotobufany) and [Registries](/reflection/registries/). `google.protobuf.Any` stores a message together with a type URL.
+`google.protobuf.Any` stores an arbitrary message together with a type URL.
 If you know the expected schema, unpack directly.
-If you only receive the type URL at runtime, use a registry.
+If you only learn the type URL at runtime, use a registry.

+See [Well-known types](/well-known-types/#googleprotobufany) and [Registries](/reflection/registries/) for the underlying APIs.

 ## Schema